How to Automate Droplet Setup with cloud-init

 Cloud-init is an industry standard tool that allows you to automate the initialization of your Linux instances.
 This means that you can use cloud-init to inject a file into your Droplets at deployment that automatically sets up things like new users, firewall rules, app installations, and SSH keys.
 DigitalOcean’s User Data feature leverages cloud-init so you can deploy and automate the set up of several Droplets simultaneously.
 Learning to use cloud-init can save you a lot of set up time when deploying new Droplets.

-In this tutorial, you will learn how to use cloud-init to deploy two Droplets that automatically:
+This tutorial uses cloud-init to deploy two Droplets that automatically:

 • Set up a new user on the Droplet.